EVerest/EVerest/docs/dev_tools/edm.rst

 ####################
 To update a workspace you can edit the workspace-config.yaml file in the root of the workspace.
-You can then use the following command to apply these changes.
+You can then use the following command to apply these
+changes:

 .. code-block:: bash

-  edm --workspace ~/checkout/everest-workspace --update
+  edm init --workspace ~/checkout/everest-workspace

 If you are currently in the everest-workspace directory the following command has the same effect.

 .. code-block:: bash

-  edm --update
+  edm init

 .. attention::